Al Imran: 3:33 The family of Imran

-According to Christian tradition, Joachim is the husband of Saint Anne and the father of Mary, the mother of Jesus.
+According to Christian tradition, Joachim is the husband of Saint Anne and the father of Mary, mother of Jesus.
+As there is sparse evidence for Joachim being the name for the father of Mary, the Quranic account possibly alludes to the pun of Miriam, the daughter of Amram and sister of Aaron, for whom Muslim tradition believes Mary is named after.
+It also serves as a common focal point for Jewish and Christian audiences.

-According to Iraqi scholar and translator, N.J.
-Dawood, the Quran confuses Mary mother of Jesus with Mary the sister of Moses, by referring to Mary, the mother of Jesus' father as Imran, which is the Arabic version of Amram, who in Exodus 6:20, is shown to be the father of Moses.
-Dawood, in a note to Surah 19:28, where Mary the Mother of Jesus is referred to as the "Sister of Aaron", and Aaron was the brother of Mary sister of Moses, states: "It Appears that Miriam, Aaron's sister, and Maryam (Mary), mother of Jesus, were according to the Quran, the same person."
-Although Islamic studies of the beginning of the 20th century tended to note genealogical discrepancies, in more recent Islamic Studies of the 21st century the general consensus is, according to Angelika Neuwirth, Nicolai Sinai and Michael Marx, that the Quran does not make a genealogical error but instead makes use of typology.
+According to Iraqi Jewish translator, N.J.
+Dawood, the Quran confuses Mary the mother of Jesus with Mary the sister of Moses by referring to the former's father as Imran, which is the Arabic version of Amram, who, in Exodus 6:20, is shown to be the father of Moses.
+Dawood, in a note to Surah 19:28, where Mary the mother of Jesus is referred to as the "Sister of Aaron" (Aaron was the brother of Mary sister of Moses) states: "It appears that Miriam, Aaron's sister, and Maryam (Mary), mother of Jesus, were according to the Quran, the same person."
+Although Islamic studies of the beginning of the 20th century tended to note genealogical discrepancies, in more recent Islamic studies of the 21st century the general consensus is, according to Angelika Neuwirth, Nicolai Sinai and Michael Marx, that the Quran does not make a genealogical error but instead makes use of typology.
 This is, following Wensinck's conclusion, supported by the figurative speech of the Quran and the Islamic tradition:

 Similarly, Stowasser concludes that "to confuse Mary the mother of Jesus with Mary the sister of Moses and Aaron in Torah is completely wrong and in contradiction to the sound Hadith and the Qur'anic text as we have established".
+Rather it serves as a pun for the name Miriam, daughter of Amram and the sister of Aaron, venerated for helping to save her brother Moses as an infant.
+According to Muslim tradition, she serves as the forebearer of that name for Mary, mother of Jesus.

 This matter has been explained in the following Hadith: